 ‘I think the biggest problem we’ve got in the country is people don’t study history any more,’ said Donald Rumsfeld in 2006.
 Academia abhors a vacuum, and political science has attempted to fill this one.
 As Andrew Bacevich at Boston University observed of the consequences: ‘I tend to see that resulting in war being sanitised, robbed of context, and simplified to suit the needs of some particular model.’
 From the other side of the lectern, as Biddle and Citino commented in 2014: ‘Our students’ desire for knowledge creates an important opportunity for departments of history.
 The late recession has produced a drop in humanities majors … University college administrators, particularly college deans and chairs of history departments, may find some relief in the appeal of military history.’

 US students deserve a chance to learn about the country’s military past, given its immense impact on their lives and those of others around the world.
 Robust sales of books and movies on military subjects demonstrate strong interest in the subject.
 Perhaps by expanding ‘military history’ to a ‘history of the military’ – still more focused than ‘war and society’ courses – historians can gain enough intellectual flexibility to reinvigorate the discipline.
-Fortune, many historians have observed, will favour the brave.Make a donation
+Fortune, many historians have observed, will favour the brave.Support Aeon: make a one-off donation